helaili/deploy/README.md

 ## Setup

+- Install the app from [its public page](https://github.com/apps/probot-deploy)

 - Commit a `.github/probot-config.yml` file in your repository with the description of your environments.
 Spaces must be escaped.
 You can use whichever [environment parameter](https://developer.github.com/v3/repos/deployments/#parameters) used by GitHub's deployment API